 The Ultimate Strategic Golf Hole

-We have great memories of the 439-yard par 4 seventeenth.
+We have great memories of the 401-meter (439-yard) par 4 seventeenth.
 It was where we saw Tiger Woods during the Presidents Cup.
 Seventeen played as the ninth hole, and the crowd was swelling.
 He wasn’t playing, but rather was walking with Matt Kuchar down the fairway in his capacity as Cup-winning Captain.

 The seventeenth on the West Course is the perfect strategic golf hole.
 A pair of fairway bunkers on the left defend the best angle to approach the green.
 And the furthest of those bunkers is hidden from the tee.
 There is an abundance of room right, but, of course, the right side will bring the greenside bunkers into play.
 I hit a solid tee shot to what I thought would be the middle of the fairway.
 However, the dogleg left fairway slopes significantly from high left to low right, and there was no Titleist in the middle of the short grass.
 Rather, there I was, down in the first cut of the right-side rough.

 The approach on seventeen is then played across a valley.
-I still had 199-yards remaining to the pin, but because of the depression, it looked much farther.
+I still had 182 meters remaining to the pin, but because of the depression, it looked much farther.
 Weary of the bunkers which now lay directly between me and my target, I hit a poor approach left of the green.
 It ended up not being a bad miss, and I finally made a decent pitch and was able to save par!

 Great Finishing Hole

-The short 433-yard par 4 eighteenth is a great finishing hole.
+The short 396-meter (433-yard) par 4 eighteenth is a great finishing hole.
 The uphill tee shot on the dogleg right is blind.
 Once you reach the crest, the fairway then slopes from right to left.
 Our insightful host pointed out what appears to be a small pathway that meanders through the bunkers.
 Take it directly over that pathway, he said, for the perfect target.
 Grabbing 3-wood, I was able to fly it precisely over the pathway, but I pulled it slightly.
 My tee shot took the slope and came to rest on the far-left side of the fairway.

 Closer to the bunker, but also slightly left of the target, Menekse’s ball was above her feet on her approach.
 Expecting it to draw, she was surprised to watch it fly straight to her target, a bunker on the right side of the green.
 Luckily for her, the bunker is well short of the green.
-Visual camouflage, Dr. Mackenzie’s favorite!
+Visual camouflage is Dr. Mackenzie’s favorite!

 After golf, we sat and enjoyed a light lunch in the Russell Room.
-The room is named after Alex Russell, designer of the East Course.
-We had come to admire Mr. Russel’s brilliance when we played Paraparaumu Beach Golf Club in New Zealand.
+The room is named after Alex Russell, the designer of the East Course.
+We had come to admire Mr. Russel’s brilliance when we played at Paraparaumu Beach Golf Club in New Zealand.

 A knowledgeable connoisseur of the game, and especially of his Club, our host gave us a tour of the stately Clubhouse after lunch.
 We were awed by the Mackenzie Room and took our time examining the many old black and white photos, as well as the original Alister Mackenzie drawings of the West Course.
-Lining the hallowed hallways are old square toe vintage clubs, mementos of the Club’s extended history, and countless other treasures that would make a golf collector blush, and we fully immersed ourselves in the experience.
+Lining the hallowed hallways are old square-toe vintage clubs, mementos of the Club’s extended history, and countless other treasures that would make a golf collector blush, and we fully immersed ourselves in the experience.

 Known as the Cathedral of Australian golf, Royal Melbourne is, without doubt, THE premiere Club in Melbourne, and one of the most prestigious Clubs in the world.
 It has a pedigree that most Clubs would be envious of.

-Everything about Royal Melbourne is on a grade scale.
+Everything about Royal Melbourne is on a grand scale.
 The scale and sense of magnitude are overwhelming.
 Large fairways, large greens, and even larger hazards.
 The West Course is a timeless masterpiece that asks a player to find the best angles and requires a precision that we do not possess.
 And, on some of the greens, a 3-putt felt like a heroic effort!